-QUALIFICATIONS FOR ADMIS-SION - A baccalaureate degree or

-equivalent with mathematics through calculus is required for direct input.
+QUALIFICATIONS FOR ADMIS-SION - A baccalaureate degree, or equivalent, from a program with a calculus sequence and a calculus-based physics sequence that results in an Academic Profile Code (APC) of 323 is required for direct input.
 Courses in the physical sciences and engineering are desirable.
-An additional qualification for entry into this curriculum is that selectees must have served in at least one ASW mission
+An additional qualification for entry is that a selectee must have demonstrated strong professional performance in at least one ASW mission unit.

-Officers not having the required academic qualifications for direct input enter the program via the Engineering Science curriculum discussed elsewhere in this catalog.
+Officers not meeting the academic requirements for direct input enter the program via three or six months of the Engineering Science Curriculum or the Technical Transition Program.
+Refer to the information on those programs in this catalog.